carolineschnapp/learning-go/learning_go.md

 * `fmt.Sprint` formats using the default formats for its operands and **returns** the resulting string.
 Spaces are added between operands when neither is a string.
 It behaves a bit like the I/O equivalent `fmt.Println`.
 However, with `fmt.Println`, spaces are _always_ added between operands and a newline is appended, and nothing is returned.
 The result is output to standard output.

 * `fmt.Sprintf` formats according to a format specifier and returns the resulting string.
-It is the I/O equivalent of `fmt.Printf`
+It is the I/O equivalent of `fmt.Printf`, but returns the resulting string.

 ## Avant-goût of error handling